Biomimetic Dental Materials

 Michael Marmo, D.MD

-Dr Michael Marmo received both his DMD degree and advanced endodontic training at the Penn Dental Medicine.
-Since 1998 he is active as a Clinical Associate Professor of Endodontics at Penn, teaching both endodontic residents and predoctoral students.
-Dr Marmo lectures nationally and internationally on various endodontic topics, highlighting NiTi instrumentation, irrigation, and bioceramic obturation.
-Dr. Marmo is a member of the Scientific Advisory Committee for The Journal of Endodontics, served on past AAE committees, and a Diplomate of the American Board of Endodontics.
-In addition, he maintains a private practice in Newtown, Pennsylvania.
+Dr Michael Marmo received his DMD degree and advanced endodontic training at Penn Dental Medicine.
+He has been a Clinical Associate Professor of Endodontics at Penn, teaching endodontic residents and predoctoral students since 1998.
+Dr Marmo lectures nationally and internationally with research interest in NiTi instrumentation, irrigation, and bioceramic materials.
+Dr. Marmo is a member of the Scientific Advisory Committee for the Journal of Endodontics, has served on past AAE committees, and is a Diplomate of the American Board of Endodontics.
+He founded Newtown Endodontics in Newtown, Pennsylvania, where he has lived and practiced since 2003.

 Michael Marmo, D.MD